zeonzir/zeonzir.github.io/_posts/2016-08-14-what-makes-rnns-tick.markdown

 Thus, born out of such need was the Recurrent Neural Network (RNN) (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.49.1968&rep=rep1&type=pdf).

 # Basic Structure
-The basic RNN cell is parameterized by 3 variables, $U, V \text{and} W$.
+The basic RNN cell is parameterized by 3 variables, $$U, V \text{and} W$$.
 Diagrammatically, it can be envisioned as shown below,

 It is completely characterized by its input, hidden and output states.
 In order to handle sequential data, these cells are unrolled 1 after the other in the fashion shown below,